 The walk-in schedule for Honors Student Success Counselors is here.

 The Honors College offers honors credits in the five study-abroad programs that they sponsor.
 The School of Information does not offer direct credit in any current study abroad program, but you may talk to the School of Information advisor about getting study abroad credit pre-approved for your major or Gen Ed credit.

 ISTA 498H: Honors Thesis or Project

 To graduate with honors, you must complete an honors thesis or professional project.
 Honors College students must also complete and submit the Honors Thesis Prospectus at the end of the semester prior to beginning the thesis or project.

-The Honors Thesis requires six units of honors credit; additionally, many honors student take a one-unit honors class in preparation for their thesis.
+The Honors Thesis requires six units of honors credit, taken over two semesters; additionally, many honors student take a one-unit honors class in preparation for their thesis.